Where to see them:

 Lions can purr, but it is not very socially important for them.
 Unlike housecats, they can only make noise while exhaling.

 Males and females stand anywhere from three and half to four feet tall.
-Males grow to be longer than females; African lions are anywhere from two to eight feet long, with an additional two to three feet of tail.
+Males grow to be longer than females; African lions are anywhere from five to eight feet long, with an additional two to three feet of tail.
 Adult male lions generally weigh between 300 and 500 pounds, and females generally weigh between 250 and 300 pounds.

 African lions formerly ranged from northern Africa to southwest Asia, west into Europe, and east into India.
 Due to population declines, their current range is sub-Saharan Africa.